actilis/httpd-php/README.md

 ## Content owners

 Warning :
-- for Alpine image : owner of /var/www/html is "apache:apache"
+- for Alpine image : /var/www/html is owned by "apache:apache"
-- for Debian image : owner of /var/www/html is "www-data:www-data"
+- for Debian image : /var/www/html is owned by "www-data:www-data"

 ## Alpine Image

 Based on Alpine:3.7 with packages installed via apk.

+This image is as light as possible.

 ## Debian Image

 Debian image includes "composer".

 Debian image is based on php:7.2-apache (mod_php as a Handler).

+This image is to be used for some apps.

 PHP Extensions :
 ```